raguraman-iOS/the-software-warehouse/value-vs-reference-types.md

 The answer lies with the **Compiler**.
 The creators of your programming language wrote the logic that tells the machine how to store and copy these specific keywords.
 If you were building your own language from scratch, you could absolutely decide that a class should be a value type.
 But in existing languages, these behaviors are hardcoded for efficiency.
 Some languages give you escape hatches (like C#’s ref struct), but those are exceptions that prove the rule—they still operate under the hood with stack vs. heap rules.

 ## Enter the Warehouse: Stack vs. Heap
 To understand this, we have to look at the machine.
-Your computer doesn't know what a "class" is; it only knows 1s and 0s.
+Your computer doesn't know what a "class" is, it only knows 1s and 0s.
 Imagine your memory as a giant warehouse full of empty slots.

 ### The Stack: The Organized Row
 Imagine one specific row in our warehouse.
 We decide to add a strict rule: boxes must be added from the top and taken out from the top (LIFO - Last In, First Out).